LaFee: 2020–present: Comeback album Zurück in die Zukunft

 In July 2020, it was announced via LaFee's Instagram account that she is back in the recording studio with producer Christian Geller.

 On 26 February 2021, the single "(Ich bin ein) Material Girl", a cover version of Madonna's "Material Girl", was released.
 Her fifth studio album, titled Zurück in die Zukunft ("Back to the Future"), was initially announced for May 2021 and then postponed until August, and will be distributed by the music label Telamo, which specializes in schlager and folk music.
 LaFee made her first official appearance in ten years on 27 February in the ARD show Schlagerchampions.

 On 30 April, a second single, "Halt mich fest", was released.
 It is a German-language cover version of "Take On Me" by a-ha.
 The music video for it premiered on YouTube on the same day and is based on the original video.

 On 20 August 2021, LaFee's fifth studio album, Zurück in die Zukunft ("Back to the Future"), was released after more than ten years.
 The limited fan box includes merchandising (poster, autograph card) and an additional CD called Zurück in die Vergangenheit ("Back to the Past"), which contains earlier songs by LaFee in a new sound and with modified lyrics.
 Among them are "Virus", "Prinzesschen" and "Heul doch".
 On "Virus", all the insults were rewritten.

 With the album, LaFee was able to reach the top 10 (number 7) of the album charts again after 12 years.
 Ring frei last landed at number 6 in the charts in January 2009.

-In late 2022, most of her early pop-rock songs were deleted from music streaming services.
-Her music videos for songs like "Virus" where also taken down from her YouTube channel.